Exploring beyond-mean-field logarithmic divergences in Fermi-polaron energy: Conclusion

 \section{Conclusion}

 We have calculated the leading order contribution to the static density response function $\chi(\mathbf{q}, t)$ in the limit of large momentum transfer $|\mathbf{q}| \rightarrow \infty$ for an impurity immersed in a two-component Fermi gas with contact interaction. \\We have shown that the leading order contribution is given by the sum of three bold diagrams.
 The first diagram is a bubble diagram with the exact Green's functions.
 The second diagram contains one interaction vertex and the third diagram contains two interaction vertices.
-The leading order contribution to $\chi(\mathbf{q}, t)$ in the $|\mathbf{q}| \rightarrow \infty$ limit is given by the sum of the three bold diagrams. \\This helps shed light on the origin of such logarithmic divergences and provides a motivation to calculate these contribution in other cases such as the Bose polaron to see if the same behavior is present. \acknowledgments{ We thank Félix Werner and Kris Van Houcke for interesting discussions. }
+The leading order contribution to $\chi(\mathbf{q}, t)$ in the $|\mathbf{q}| \rightarrow \infty$ limit is given by the sum of the three bold diagrams. \\This helps shed light on the origin of such logarithmic divergences and provides a motivation to calculate these contribution in other cases such as the Bose polaron to see if the same behavior is present.
+This systematic approach has been done at zero temperature, but can also be performed at finite temperature using the same methods where similar results are expected. \acknowledgments{ We thank Félix Werner and Kris Van Houcke for interesting discussions. }